Ouch: Offshore sports book sets odds for Astros’ HBPs

 “I hope that I made it extremely clear to them that retaliation in-game by throwing at a batter intentionally will not be tolerated, whether it’s Houston or anybody else,” Manfred said Sunday.
 “It’s dangerous and it is not helpful to the current situation.”

-But that hasn’t stopped the speculation that the Astros will be targets of retaliation at the plate for those upset that players on the team that was found to have cheated were not punished.
+But that hasn’t stopped speculation that the Astros will be targets of retaliation by upset players.
 The Astros were found by Manfred to have cheated during their run to the 2017 World Series and again in the 2018 season.
-The investigation found that Houston used the video feed from a center field camera to see and decode the opposing catcher’s signs.
+The investigation found Houston used the video feed from a center field camera to see and decode the opposing catcher’s signs.
 Players banged on a trash can to signal to batters what was coming, believing it would improve the batter’s chances of getting a hit.

 The offshore sports betting website https://www.SportsBetting.ag released a variety of prop bets related to the issue of Houston hitters being plunked this week.
 Behind Bregman, George Springer had the second-best odds of being the Astro to get hit this season.
 José Altuve, the 2017 American League MVP, and Carlos Correa also were listed as options to bet on for the Astro who finishes the season with most hit by pitches.